-Once the RFP for Industry Review is issued, the Proposers may submit non-confidential questions and/or comments seek clarification relating to the RFP.
-An Open-Forum Meeting with all Proposers present will be held on the date provided in the Milestone Schedule to discuss and edit the RFP for Industry Review. facilitate this purpose.
-The purpose of this meeting will be limited to editing the RFP for Industry Review.
+Once the RFP for Industry Review is issued, the Proposers may submit non-confidential questions and/or comments relating to the RFP.
+An Open-Forum Meeting with all Proposers present will be held on the date provided in the Milestone Schedule to discuss and edit the RFP for Industry Review.
 Non-confidential questions will be accepted via electronic upload to ProjectWise on the dates provided in the Milestone Schedule.
 Proposers shall submit their questions or comments using the Questions Submittal Form which can be downloaded from the SCDOT Design-Build website under the SCDOT Design-Build Documents and Standard Forms Section.

-SCDOT reserves the right to accept or reject not accept non-confidential questions received after the milestone deadline.
-SCDOT will review all questions and/or requests for clarification received and, if it deems appropriate, in its sole discretion, may incorporate them in the Final RFP.
-SCDOT will endeavor make every attempt to provide verbal answers during the Open-Forum Meeting to the questions received.
+SCDOT reserves the right to accept or reject non-confidential questions received after the milestone deadline.
+SCDOT will review all questions and/or requests for clarification and, in its sole discretion, may incorporate them in the Final RFP.
+SCDOT will endeavor to provide verbal answers during the Open-Forum Meeting to the questions received.
 SCDOT's verbal answers to Proposers' questions are for general information only, are non-binding, do not constitute legal or other advice, and do not amend or form part of the Final RFP.
-Nothing discussed at this meeting shall change the requirements of the Final RFP.